Cord Cutting Guides, News, and Reviews

 fuboTV started out as the perfect skinny bundle for soccer maniacs: It was all about soccer, and its super-skinny bundle included only channels that offered live soccer matches. fuboTV later re-positioned itself as a skinny bundle for everyone, but it still holds a special appeal for soccer fans.
 There are tons of great sports channels on fuboTV, and it's a particularly good choice for those who want to watch foreign leagues like Liga MX and Serie A. To learn more, read our review of fuboTV — or just check out the service for yourself by signing up for its free trial offer.

-Stream soccer for free with Sling TV
+Stream soccer with Sling TV

 Sling TV doesn't have local channels these days, so you'll have to rely on an antenna to get Fox and NBC.
 But Sling TV has a lot of the other stuff that we're looking for, including FS1, ESPN, NBCSN, and more.
 Sling TV allows users to customize their bundles, which means you can round up even the more obscure soccer channels without having to pay for some sprawling channel bundle.